-The final examination is both knowledge based and problem solving.
-It is designed to assess the ability of the student to bring together the topics covered in lectures and experience from the workshops, and to develop the ability to apply that knowledge to the solution of practical problems.
+Both the mid-trimester and final examinations are both knowledge based and problem solving.
+They are designed to assess the ability of the student to bring together the topics covered in lectures and experience from the workshops, and to develop the ability to apply that knowledge to the solution of practical problems.